msjimc/RunningWindowsProgramsOnLinux/centos_8_9.md

 > sudo yom install wine

  This will start the installation process by downloading and then installing a number of packages after asking for permission to install them.
-Once completed, when first using wine, it will perform and auto-configuring step and may request you allow the downloading of several files.
+Once completed, when first using wine, it will perform an auto-configuring step and may request you allow the downloading of several files.
 Once completed, the auto-configuration will not run again.

 ![Figure 1](images/centos9_config.jpg)